codescape/jira-scrum-poker/docs/scrum-poker-configuration.md

 The default value is set to `12 hours` which implies that sessions of the last half day are shown on the `Active Sessions` page.

-#### Default Project Activation
+#### Activate Scrum Poker

-Decide whether Scrum Poker is enabled or disabled for all projects per default.
+Decide whether Scrum Poker is activated globally for all projects.
-This global setting can be overridden per project in the project settings.
+If not activated globally this global setting can be overridden per project in the project settings.

-* If enabled Scrum Poker sessions can be started for all issues in all Jira projects that have the `Confirmed Estimation Field` configured.
+* If activated Scrum Poker sessions can be started for all issues in all Jira projects that have the `Confirmed Estimation Field` configured.
-* If disabled Scrum Poker sessions can only be started for issues in those projects that have Scrum Poker explicitly enabled in the `Project Configuration` and have the `Confirmed Estimation Field` configured.
+* If not activated Scrum Poker sessions can only be started for issues in those projects that have Scrum Poker explicitly activated in the `Project Configuration` and have the `Confirmed Estimation Field` configured.

 #### Allow Reveal Deck